 e) According to article 142 of the mentioned statute, every vessel that comes to the Galapagos Islands must submit to quarantine inspections and present the fumigation certificate of the last port of call.

 f) Changes in the original crew entering Galapagos is not permitted except in the case of emergencies.

+A sanitation certificate (black water holding tank confirmation) can be self-certified.
 This can be as simple as a statement from the skipper that the boat has a holding tank for sewage and black water.
-Might be useful to have such a statement printed with the addition of the boat stamp.
+Make your own including details of your holding tanks then sign, date it and ideally boat stamp it.

 Various fees need to be paid and do vary from port to port.
 The most expensive port is Santa Cruz.

 As a summary:-